gloomydog/rga-finder/README.md

 ## Features

-- **Every hit, grouped by file.** Unlike a library full-text search that returns one result per book, this lists all matches.
+- **Every hit, grouped by file.** Unlike a library full-text search that returns one result per book, this lists all matches, grouped under a collapsible heading per file.
-- **Sentence extraction.** Shows the full sentence containing the word (from the previous terminator to the next), rebuilt across line breaks for PDFs whose text is split into short fragments.
+- **Sentence extraction.** Shows the full sentence containing the word (from the previous terminator to the next).
+For PDFs whose text is split into short fragments, the sentence is rebuilt across line breaks using surrounding context.
 - **Page / position badges.** PDFs show `p.N`; EPUBs (which have no fixed pages) show a reading position such as `58%`.
 - **Multi-language.** English, Japanese, Chinese, French, Italian, German, Spanish.
   Whole-word matching (`-w`) is disabled automatically for Japanese/Chinese, and sentence splitting understands both Latin (`. ! ?`) and CJK (`。！？`) terminators.
-- **Multiple folders.** Search across several directories at once.
-- **Partial or whole-word search**, with matches highlighted in either mode.
+- **Whole-word or partial search**, with matches highlighted in either mode.
-- **Collapsible per-file list.** Click a file heading to hide/show its matches, or use *Collapse all* / *Expand all*.
+- **Search multiple folders and/or individual files.** Add folders and single files from the file pickers, or type paths directly (one per line).
+- **Per-file source directory.** Each result shows the folder its file lives in, so you can tell files apart when searching across several directories.
+- **"Only this file".** From any result, re-run the current search against just that one file to focus in.
-- **Selectable text**, so example sentences can be copied out easily.
+- **Collapsible list** with *Collapse all* / *Expand all*, plus selectable text so example sentences can be copied out easily.

 ## Requirements